zachMitchell/lemonBot/adminManual.md

 Non-admins will receive this message when launching an admin command:

-`Sorry, it looks like only Admins can use this command!`
+`Sorry, it looks like there aren't any admin commands that can be run.
+Contact the local admin to get some perms!`

+Members without permissions can see which ones they don't have by running any command they wish to run.
+This will work twice before executing a 1 hour cooldown for that member.
+Members with proper perms will override this cooldown.

 # Commands

 ## `/adminhelp`

+**Required Perms: None**

-If for some reason you can't find this document or need a quick set of tips, this command is here to provide quick descriptions of every command you see below.
+If for some reason you can't find this document or need a quick set of tips, this command is here to provide quick descriptions of every command your mod has permission to use.
 No special syntax is needed to use it.

 ## `/del` & `/move`

+**Required Perms: Manage Messages**

 `/del` is capable of deleting up to 99 messages at one time (+1 for deleting the command itself).
 These messages can be filtered out by who sent it, as well as the contents.